CarterCobb/Service-Contracting-API/README.md

 ## Details

-This project uses Node.js, Express.js and MongoDB to build a lawn care bussiness API.
+This project uses Node.js, Express.js and MongoDB to build a lawn care business API.
 Requirements this project satifies are as follows:

 ### Business Requirements